 Riley Madigan escapes to the sleepy mountain town of Miracle Creek after her relationship with an A-list actor ends badly.
 At least for a time, she hopes her new job as a high school art teacher will bring her the peace and quiet she is looking for.
 The last thing on her mind is love.
 Mark Rivers was a firefighter until he got trapped in a wildfire and suffered third-degree burns on his face and body.
 After a year of recovering, Mark is trying to piece his life back together but struggles both emotionally and psychologically.
 He's been a recluse until he forces himself to attend his niece's school play and sees Riley, the school's art teacher.
 Immediately, Mark feels a connection to her.
 Maybe it's the kind way she greets his niece or the way the art she created for the school play is reminiscent of his late mom's artwork.
 Either way, Mark feels driven to get to know her, but first he'll need to build up the courage to talk to her.
 When Mark asks Riley to work on a special nativity, he finds himself falling for her, particularly because Riley doesn't seem bothered by his scars.
 Is her affection for him real or is she simply overcompensating, pretending he's not different.
 One thing's for certain, in a small town that views Mark as a fragile hero, it's hard to pursue a relationship without everyone in his business.
 And although Riley has sincere feelings for Mark, is she really ready to risk her heart?
 Broken hearts and lives are mended as the town of Miracle Creek comes together to celebrate a Christmas to remember.

-Whoever said a broken heart was the end of the world never met Milla Brady!
-In desperate need of a distraction, she sets her sights on reviving her parents’ bakery.
-But, when a tall, handsome blast from the past turns up, Milla’s calm feathers are distinctly ruffled!
+One small town… Whoever said a broken heart was the end of the world had never met Milla Brady!
+In desperate need of a distraction, she sets her sights on reviving her parents' bakery.
+But when a tall, handsome blast from the past turns up, Milla's calm feathers are distinctly ruffled!
+One big miracle!
+Ed Cavanaugh could only watch when his brother walked all over Milla's dreams—he always knew she deserved better.
+So, seeing her looking beautiful and content, he promises not to leave Bellaroo Creek until he tells her what he wanted to say all those years ago….

 Hiram Graham was born 30 October 1815 in Tennessee.
 His parents were Abner Graham and Nancy.
 He married Louisa Edmundson, daughter of Richard Edmundson and Leah Hicklin, 18 May 1834 in Missouri.
 They had fourteen children.
 They moved to Texas in 1854.
 Descendants and relatives lived mainly in Missouri, Texas, California and Oregon.